 Keywords: one-minute preceptor, SNAPPS, clinical teaching strategies, physician assistant education.

 Barrett HM.
 Clinical Teaching Strategies in Physician Assistant Education.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.